Low-Rank Estimation of Nonlinear Panel Data Models: Theoretical Results

 It can be shown that $\left(\hat{\theta}-\theta_{0},\hat{\Pi}-\Pi_{0}\right)$ lies in this ``cone'' under certain conditions.
 Namely, the set contains matrices $\Pi$ that are close to $\Pi_{0}$, in the sense that the part that cannot be explained by $\lambda_{0i}$ and $f_{0t}$ is small in terms of nuclear norm.

 \begin{assumption}[Restricted Strong Convexity] For all $\left(\delta,\Delta\right)\in\mathcal{A}$, there exists a universal constant $c_{RSC}>0$ such that

 \end{assumption} Assumption \ref{assu:rsc} is based on Restricted Strong Convexity (RSC), which relaxes the definition of strong convexity by only needing strong convexity in certain directions or over a subset of the ambient space \citep*{negahban_unified_2012,wainwright_high-dimensional_2019}.
 This assumption represents a version of a widely used condition in the matrix completion literature, although verifying it typically requires imposing additional structure on the parameter space.
-See also the discussions in \citet*{moon_nuclear_2019} and \citet*{miao_high-dimensional_2022}, following their Assumptions 1 and 2, respectively, for the linear case.
-A detailed discussion for the single-index model is provided in Appendix~\ref{apx:rsc}.
+See also the discussions in \citet*{moon_nuclear_2019} and \citet*{Zeleneev_tractable_2026}, following their Assumptions 1 and A.3, respectively.
+More discussion of Assumption~\ref{assu:rsc} is provided in Appendix~\ref{apx:rsc}.

 Finally, to control the empirical risk associated with the estimation errors, we define the set

 We also introduce the norm $\rho(\cdot,\cdot)$, defined as

 According to Lemma~\ref{lem:consistency-2}, it suffices to analyze the convergence rate of the empirical risk within the restricted set $\mathcal{V}$.